Proposal for a Global Taxation System

 - The slideshow in reference,

-- The spreadsheet in reference to define the transfer prices, (preferably downloaded with this explanatory page),
+- The spreadsheet in reference to define the transfer prices, (preferably opened after download by saving the file on your computer with this explanatory page),

 - The judgment 17-494 South_Dakota Wayfair Inc. by the Supreme Court of the United States,